-By making your codes consistent and clear, it means that anyone in your business (and even customers) can tell exactly which product they’re dealing with on a glance.
-Your stock rooms will be flowing much easier when every product can be identified on sight.
+It’s a vital piece of the puzzle to make sure you’re managing your inventory properly.
+Making your codes consistent and clear means that anyone in your business can tell which product they’re dealing with at a glance.
+Your stock rooms will be flowing much easier when every product is identifiable on sight.

 This Shopify SKU generator made by Katana is simple but effective.
-It lets you enter in your variants and product name, and in return gives you an SKU you can start using straight away!
+It lets you enter in your variants and product name, and in return, gives you an SKU you can start using straight away.